oddbird/oddleventy/content/blog/wingingit/winging-it-10.md

   We talk with Stephanie Eckles
   -- the brain behind ModernCSS.dev and SmolCSS.css
   -- about CSS grids.
-  We'll look at a few of the most common grid patterns, to show you how (and why) you can get started working grids into your CSS toolkit!
+  We look at a few of the most common grid patterns, to show you how (and why) you can get started working grids into your CSS toolkit!